gunabalan-0411/Machine-Learning/README.md

 # One more example is in fit we can use Kmeans to find the cluster center and use rbf in transform to find the similarity of each value in features with cluster center.
 cluster center: [5, 10, 30], X = 12, it will calculate the similarity and brings nonlinearity for model
   ```
+### Pipeline
+  - Pipeline() helps to sequentially orchestrate the data transformation and prediction
+  - pipeline.fit, predict, transform is based last estimator and everything else before that will fit_transform.

+## K Means
+k-means is a stochastic algorithm, meaning that it relies on randomness to locate the clusters, so if you want reproducible results, you must set the random_state parameter